Copyright 1999 - 2020 The Instant Group

 Flex space is now a fast, agile route to market for companies of all sizes, and our view is that adoption of flex space will only increase as the procurement arms of larger organisations work flex options into their processes.
 Commercial real estate has been procured with a conventional lease for more than a century and it is a large oil tanker to turn around.
-But with large, blue-chip clients such as GSK and EY predicting that 35 to 40 per cent of their portfolios will consist of flex options in the future, then there should be enough enterprise-level demand to drive growth.
+But with multiple large, blue-chip clients predicting that 35 to 40 per cent of their portfolios will consist of flex options in the future, then there should be enough enterprise-level demand to drive growth.

 We are also seeing a rapid increase in the number of third parties that are offering outsourced workplace solutions for corporate customers.
 The rise of flex has produced more demand for agile solutions while retaining the elements of corporate identity and privacy that most brands currently enjoy.
 This provision of workspace services from third parties also removes the risk around delivery of space and the ongoing issues of management.
 Demand from corporates increased in 2019 and will undoubtedly become part of the wider make-up of the CRE sector over the coming year.